xGrahir/-React-Easy-Bank-Landing-Page/README.md

 3. If you're already in project's path, type 'npm install' in terminal.
 4. After installation is done, type 'npm start'.
 5. The application should open automatically in the default browser window.

+<h3>See live</h3>
+You can watch this project live under this URL: https://react-easy-bank-landing-page.vercel.app/